KDE/documentation-docs-kdenlive-org/exporting/render.rst

 * :guilabel:`More Options` - Folds out the dialog window to display more (advanced) options

-* :guilabel:`Render Duration` - Estimated time to render the actual project selection
+* :guilabel:`Rendered File Length` - The length of the actual project selection when rendered

 * :guilabel:`Render to File` - Click to start the rendering and file creation